A Casimir-like probe for 4D Einstein-Gauss-Bonnet gravity

-{$^{1}$Zhejiang University/University of Illinois at Urbana-Champaign Institute (the ZJU-UIUC Institute), Zhejiang University, $718$ East Haizhou Road, Haining $314400$, China.} {$^{2}$Department of Electrical and Computer Engineering, University of Illinois at Urbana-Champaign, Urbana IL $61801$, USA}
+{$^{1}$Zhejiang University/University of Illinois at Urbana-Champaign Institute (the ZJU-UIUC Institute), Zhejiang University, $718$ East Haizhou Road, Haining $314400$, China,} {$^{2}$Department of Physics, School of Science and Research Center for Industries of the Future, Westlake University, Hangzhou $310030$, P. R. China,} {$^{3}$Institute of Natural Sciences, Westlake Institute for Advanced Study, Hangzhou $310024$, P. R. China.}